Some text in this preview is hidden by to prevent copying

 If the freeholder fails to comply with his obligations to offer the leaseholders the Right of First Refusal and sells to a third party, the freeholder commits a criminal offence.
 In addition, the leaseholders have the right to acquire the freehold in these circumstances from the third party who bought it, on the same terms.

-This Section 5A Notice template shall be used to comply with the right to first refusal, as there is a legal obligation on landlords to serve the notice to purchase the freehold on
+This Section5A Notice template shall be used to comply with the right to first refusal,as there is a legal obligation on landlords to serve the notice to purchase thefreehold on leaseholders before they sellon the open market.

 This Section 5A Notice template is in Microsoft Word format, written in plain English, easy to use and edit.